IndexZer0/eloquent-filtering/README.md

 ))->toRawSql();
 ```

-You can also alias targets when allowing all filters.
+You can alias targets when allowing all filters.

 ```php
 Filter::all(